MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-process-data-lake-walkthough.md

 ### Create an Azure Blob storage account
 Create an Azure Blob storage account from the [Azure Portal](http://ms.portal.azure.com).
-For details, see [Create a storage account](../storage/storage-create-storage-account.md/#create-a-storage-account).
+For details, see the Create a storage account section in [About Azure storage accounts](../storage/storage-create-storage-account.md).

  ![5](./media/machine-learning-data-science-process-data-lake-walkthough/Create_Azure_Blob.PNG)

 ### Create an HDInsight Linux Cluster
-Create an HDInsight Cluster (Linux) from the [Azure Portal](http://ms.portal.azure.com).For details, see [Create an HDInsight cluster with access to Azure Data Lake Store](../data-lake-store/data-lake-store-hdinsight-hadoop-use-portal.md/#create-an-hdinsight-cluster-with-access-to-azure-data-lake-store).
+Create an HDInsight Cluster (Linux) from the [Azure Portal](http://ms.portal.azure.com).For details, see the Create an HDInsight cluster with access to Azure Data Lake Store section in [Create an HDInsight cluster with Data Lake Store using Azure Portal](../data-lake-store/data-lake-store-hdinsight-hadoop-use-portal.md).

  ![6](./media/machine-learning-data-science-process-data-lake-walkthough/create_HDI_cluster.PNG)